 Clemson University's honors college is called Clemson Honors College.
 Clemson’s acceptance rate is 62%, and while Clemson Honors College doesn’t publish its admissions rates, it’s likely that getting in is more challenging.
 That’s because the honors college has more rigorous GPA requirements: the minimum required GPA for the honors college is a 3.7, but most students accepted to Clemson Honors College far exceed that minimum.

 There are plenty of benefits to being an honors student at Clemson.
 Honors students receive priority registration, extended library privileges, and are eligible to apply for research grants to support their Departmental Honors research projects at the beginning of both the fall and spring semesters.

-Another stand-out feature of Calhoun Honors College is the brand new Honors Residential College (HRC) facility, which includes housing and dining for honors students, Calhoun's administrative offices, a library, study rooms, classrooms, and a kitchen.
-These facilities are available exclusively to Calhoun honors students, so you'll have the space you need to study (and have fun, too).
+Another stand-out feature of Clemson Honors College is the brand new Honors Residential College (HRC) facility, which includes housing and dining for honors students, administrative offices, a library, study rooms, classrooms, and a kitchen.
+These facilities are available exclusively to honors students, so you'll have the space you need to study (and have fun, too).

-Calhoun Honors College also offers many unique academic opportunities, including the highly selective EUREKA!
+Clemson Honors College also offers many unique academic opportunities, including the highly selective EUREKA!
 Program.
 The EUREKA!
-Program brings approximately 33 incoming Calhoun freshmen to the Clemson campus to participate in research projects over a five week period before the start of the fall semester.
+Program invites 50 incoming honors freshmen (25 in person, 25 online) to participate in research projects over a five week period before the start of the fall semester.
 Many EUREKA!
 Program participants go on to receive elite scholarships and fellowships, such as the Rhodes, Fulbright, Goldwater, Marshall, and Truman scholarships.

 - Location: New Brunswick, New Jersey